bigmms/deep_battery_saver/README.md

 3. Then, `cd` to `deep_battery_saver` and run following command for evaluation:
 ```
 python main.py --source_path ./test/pills.jpg
-# To run with different settings, modify --num_epochs, --power_level, --learning_rate, --source_path, --target_path as you need.
+# To run with different settings, add --num_epochs, --power_level, --learning_rate, --source_path, --target_path as you need.
 ```
 4. The results are in `./results` folder.